contactlab/milky-way/packages/marketing-cloud-logo/README.md

 # Contactlab Marketing Cloud Logo

 The Web Components and resources related to the Contactlab Marketing Cloud logo.
+The package also include the [Explore][mc-explore] & [Developer][mc-developer] websites logo.

 ## Web Components